NHSDigital/screening-design-history/app/posts/record-a-vaccination/2025/02/new-home-page.md

 Previously in the alpha we explored the concept of adding a dashboard to let users see key information about their vaccination programme.

-Since then, we have learnt through research that 1 common user need is to be able to keep a log of the number of vaccinations given each day.
+Since then, we've learnt through research that 1 common user need is to be able to keep a log of the number of vaccinations given each day.

 Sometimes this is done through a paper tally sheet.
 Alternatively users have used the 'Report' function to download a spreadsheet of all the vaccinations given in particular time range, and then used the number of rows to get a count.

 We wanted to make this easier, and to give all users a sense of how many vaccinations they have delivered.